-56 Note that the church's primary function is not language planning.
-Other non-language organisations (for example, government, trade unions or companies) are in the same position: permen had felt that to achieve its proselytizing aim the church also needed to work through Basque, but had largely been prevented from doing so by civil and religious authorities.
+By way of exemplification one particular agent we might briefly look at is the catholic church: from at least 1900 on, a growing number of churchmen had felt that to achieve its proselytizing aim the church also needed to work through Basque, but had largely been prevented from doing so by civil and religious authorities.
 With the introduction of the vernaculars in church services by the Second Vatican Council (1962-5), many clergy now felt legitimated to act: the use of Basque seemed to be fully coherent with the church's worldwide language policy.
 In consequence, they made a huge effort to Basquize the church's activities, with very little in the way of financial resources: the irony of the situation is that in a sense they were successful in developing all the human and material resources they needed and yet failed to the degree that the European-wide process of secularisation developed rapidly in Spain after the collapse of the previous regime, so that far fewer people than intended have been influenced by the church's change in behaviour.

-6. Conclusion and future prospects57
+6. Conclusion and future prospects

 Many factors are involved in the survival or demise of a language, both internal and external.
-Which suggests that it might be appropriate to end this article with a SWOT analysis58, albeit a superficial one.
+Which suggests that it might be appropriate to end this presentation with a SWOT analysis, albeit a superficial one.

-6.1.
-Internal strengths
+1. Internal strengths